Platforms

 git clone https://github.com/NovaSky-AI/SkyRL

-cd SkyRL/skyrl-train
+cd SkyRL/

 pip install uv

-uv run --isolated python examples/gsm8k/gsm8k_dataset.py --output_dir $HOME/data/gsm8k
+uv run --isolated python examples/train/gsm8k/gsm8k_dataset.py --output_dir $HOME/data/gsm8k

-NUM_GPUS=1 LOGGER=console bash examples/gsm8k/run_gsm8k.sh
+NUM_GPUS=1 LOGGER=console bash examples/train/gsm8k/run_gsm8k.sh